St. Macartin's Cathedral

 From left: Canon Brian Coutney (Rector), Stephen Richmond (Churchwarden), Bishop Michael Jackson, Norman Hilliard and George Irvine (Churchwarden).
 Apologies for the picture quality - it was captured from a low resolution video!

 The previous evening, the cathedral hall was packed to capacity with so many parishoners who were there to honour Norman at a special dinner, followed by a concert during which various members delivered speeches and contributed musical and humourous items.
-This was also used as an occasion to bid farewell to our outgoing curate, Rev. Ian Linton and his wife, Amanda.
 During the speeches, Canon Courtney announced that as an additional honour, the Conference Room in the parish hall had been renamed, "The Hilliard Room".

 Mr Sam Morrow, Honorary Secretary to the Select Vestry delivered the following speech: